ozgureroglu/d3_cloud_developer_task/InfraTF/Readme.md

 This is the terraform project which will create the testing infrastructure.

-- It will store its state to a predefined bucket and key.
+- It will store its state to a predefined bucket and key ( *it is assumed that this is already manually created* ).
-- The tfstate file of this project will be used for testing the lambda function which is developed under the lambda_app folder and deployed with the Terraform project under the LambdaTF folder.
+- The tfstate file of this project will be used for testing the lambda function.
+  - Lambda function is developed under the *PythonLambdaFunction* folder and deployed with the Terraform project under the *LambdaTF* folder.